Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Testimonial from former client initials DM

-And when you have proper legal grounds and evidence to back up your claims, you give the judge a reason to change custody.
+When you have proper legal grounds like these and evidence to back up your claims, you give the judge a reason to change custody.
 This is true even if you and the other parent have a court order for shared parenting time.
-For example, even if you and other parent have a 50/50 custody schedule, the other parent can lose custody of the child for the proper reasons.
+For example, even if you and the other parent have a 50/50 custody schedule, the other parent can lose custody of the child for the proper reasons.

 You will also learn how a failure to co-parent and even parental alienation could be a reason to lose custody of a child.